Tetanus, Diphtheria (+/- Pertussis)

 - In the United States, tetanus vaccine is only available in combination with diphtheria and pertussis.
 The tetanus vaccine comes in three forms: Td, Tdap (both for adults), and DTaP(for children).

 - Td is a tetanus-diphtheria vaccine given to adolescents and adults as a booster shot every 10 years, or after an exposure to tetanus under some circumstances.

 - Tdap is similar to Td but also contains protection against pertussis.
-Adolescents 11 through 18 years of age (preferably at age 11–12 years) and adults 19 or older should receive a single lifetime dose of Tdap.
+Adolescents 11 through 18 years of age (preferably at age 11 to 12 years) and adults 19 or older should receive a single lifetime dose of Tdap.
 Pregnant women should get a dose of Tdap during each pregnancy, preferably at 27 through 36 weeks gestation.
-For children 7-10 years of age who are not fully immunized against pertussis, a single dose of Tdap should be given.
+For children 7 to 10 years of age who are not fully immunized against pertussis, a single dose of Tdap should be given.

 - DTaP vaccine is given to children younger than 7 years of age.

 - Children should get 5 doses of DTaP, one dose at each of the following ages: 15 to 18 months 2, 4, 6, and 4 to 6 years.